 Ursula M. Burns joined Xerox in 1980 and advanced through engineering and manufacturing functions to leadership positions in manufacturing, operations and product development.
 She was Chairman of the Board of the Xerox Corporation from 2010 to 2017 and CEO from 2009 to 2016.
 Ursula M. Burns was appointed as Chairman of the Board of VEON Ltd. in June 2017 and CEO since December 2018.
-She also serves on the Boards of Exxon Mobil Corporation and Uber Technologies Inc., USA.
+Effective March 2020, she relinquished her function as CEO and effective June 2020, the function as Chairman of the Board.
+Presently, Ursula Burns serves on the Boards of Exxon Mobil Corporation and Uber Technologies Inc., USA.
+She is also a member of the Boards of IHS Towers and Waystar.